 If you plan to share your video on social media, each platform has recommendations about bitrates that look best.

 Tap the Export button to save your video.
-When the exporting process is complete, you can share your video directly to social media or other apps on your device by tapping the share button to the right of the file name on the right side of the screen.
+When the exporting process is complete, you can share your video directly to social media or other apps on your device.
+Do this by tapping the share button to the right of the file name on the right side of the screen.

 For more fine-tuned sharing control, you can also upload your video using that social media app.